 Over the span of twelve (12) weeks, Mentors and Mentees will meet for a minimum of four (4) hours every two (2) weeks, participating in the following SCPS programs:

-• Community Safety Tours: 2 locations
+• Community Safety Tours: 4 locations

 • Special Events and Special Projects

+The Mentor and Mentee will attend an in-house training session where they will receive a review of policies, procedures and expectations.
 Throughout the twelve (12) week program, both the Mentors and Mentees will have the opportunity to provide feedback and participate in program evaluations.
 This provides SCPS the opportunity to assess the program at its various stages and make changes accordingly.
 For more information contact email@example.com or call 604-502-8555.